Diljit Dosanjh: Artistry

 Continually experimenting with new musical ideas and images, Dosanjh's musical and performance style is the subject of analysis and scrutiny from critics.
 Dosanjh grew up learning music from Gobinder Singh Alampuri and Kartar Singh, and his initial work reflected their style.
 His later collaboration with Honey Singh lent a different dimension to his music.
 The composers Jaidev Kumar, Sukhpal Sukh, Sachin Ahuja, Pavneet Birgi, Jassi Bros Bhinda Aujla, and Tru Skool have all influenced him.
-His goal is to make a Punjabi song that becomes a worldwide hit like Korean single Gangnam Style.
+His goal is to make a Punjabi song that becomes a worldwide hit like the Korean single "Gangnam Style".

 In the media

 Dosanjh was ranked in The Times of Indias Most Desirable Men at No. 9 in 2016, at No. 13 in 2017, at No. 20 in 2018, at No. 16 in 2019, at No. 14 in 2020.

 He was ranked in the Chandigarh Times Most Desirable Men at No. 2 in 2018, at No. 1 in 2019, at No. 2 in 2020.

-In August 2020, he became the first Punjabi artist to get featured at the Times Square in New York City.
+In August 2020, he became the first Punjabi artist to get featured at Times Square in New York City.

 Brand endorsements

-In August 2015, Coca-Cola. signed Diljit Dosanjh as Brand Endorser for Punjab, India.
-Flipkart, India's leading e-commerce company chose Diljit Dosanjh for its Flipkart Connect campaign for Punjab.
-Diljit was appointed the brand ambassador of Season 4 of the Star Sports Pro Kabbadi along with Rana Daggubati and Puneeth Rajkumar.
+In August 2015, Coca-Cola signed Dosanjh as brand endorser for Punjab, India.
+Flipkart, India's leading e-commerce company chose Dosanjh for its Flipkart Connect campaign for Punjab.
+Dosanjh was appointed the brand ambassador of Season 4 of the Star Sports Pro Kabbadi along with Rana Daggubati and Puneeth Rajkumar.
 He sang and performed the Pro Kabbadi League theme song "Asli Panga", produced by Yo Yo Honey Singh.
+In October 2024, Dosanjh was appointed as the brand ambassador of the lifestyle and luggage brand Mokobara.